jackocnr/intl-tel-input/README.md

 * Formatting upon initialisation, as well as with `getNumber` and `setNumber`
 * Validation with `isValidNumber`, `getNumberType` and `getValidationError` methods
-* Placeholder set to an example number for the selected country - even specify the type of number (e.g. mobile) using the `numberType` option
+* Placeholder set to an example number for the selected country - even specify the type of number (e.g. mobile) using the `placeholderNumberType` option
 * Extract the standardised (E.164) international number with `getNumber` even when using the `nationalMode` option

 International number formatting/validation is hard (it varies by country/district, and we currently support ~230 countries).
 The only comprehensive solution I have found is libphonenumber, which I have precompiled into a single JavaScript file and included in the lib directory.
 Unfortunately even after minification it is still ~215KB, but if you use the `utilsScript` option then it will only fetch the script when the page has finished loading (to prevent blocking).
 If size is not a concern, then you can manually include the script yourself however you like, and as long as it has loaded before you initialise the plugin then it should work fine.